Looking for a better understanding of DFARS 252.204-7012 and NIST SP 800-171 implementation?

 Two key points to be made in the above clause are “adequate security” and “implement.”
 Not to mention, the deadline of December 31, 2017 has long passed.

 To become both compliant and implemented, contractors need to first identify if they handle CUI and where it resides within their network.

-If a contractor’s products or services to the DoD are items that are commercially available off-the-shelf (COTS), DFARS 252.204-7012 may not be required (that may change with the new CMMC certification process).
+If a contractor’s products or services to the DoD are items that are commercially available off-the-shelf (COTS), DFARS 252.204-7012 may not be required (that may change with the new CMMC certification process or CMMC level requirements).

 For contractors that are providing products or services that are specific to the DoD’s needs, the below requirements must be met in order to be compliant:

 For a contractor handling Controlled Unclassified Information (CUI), NIST SP 800-171 provides federal agencies with recommended requirements for protecting the confidentiality of CUI when:

 Below are the fourteen control families of security requirements within the NIST SP 800-171, to achieve compliance and implementation, to protect the confidentiality of CUI in nonfederal information:

 Understanding DFARS 252.204-7012 and NIST SP 800-171 implementation is the responsibility of the contractor.